-Description of Adobe Photoshop CC.
+Description of Adobe Photoshop

 Adobe Photoshop is a raster graphics editor developed and published by Adobe Systems for Windows and OS X.